 - Say goodbye, find closure, feel completion and peace

 And finally, as death is universal, there is no living person or creature that can escape dying, regardless of their wealth, status or achievements.
 It is unavoidable.
-Death and dying in dreams can ask us to consider our own mortality, to reflect upon what is most important and to take what steps we must to ensure this brief and precious moment of existence is lived to the full.
+The meaning of dying in a dream can relate to our own mortality, to reflect upon what is most important and to take what steps we must to ensure this brief and precious moment of existence is lived to the full.
 Knowing that we all shall die, how do you choose to make the most of your life?
 Death and dying in dreams can ask us to question our values, relationship and ultimate purpose.
 Such dreams ask us to not take anything for granted, to open our eyes, our minds and our hearts.
 Death and dying in dreams can in fact be incredibly positive, a harbinger of profound change, of letting go of the past, and building a bright new and more fulfilling future.

 (thanks for the Death image to tarotteachings.com)